davismwhaley/davismwhaley.github.io/_posts/2025-04-19-mathematical-study-of-silicate-and-oxide-networks.md

 ---
-layout: single # Changed to 'single' for minimal-mistakes theme
+layout: post # Change from 'single' to 'post'
 title: "Mathematical Study of Silicate and Oxide Networks Using Revan Topological Descriptors"
 date: 2025-04-19 12:00:00 -0000 # This is the correct date line
 categories: chemistry